 A study analysed the information on cancer disseminated by 27 alcohol industry funded organisations.
 The independent UK alcohol education charity Drinkaware was among the organisations whose information was studied, and based on the analysis claims were made of misrepresentation of evidence about the alcohol-related risk of cancer and alcohol industry influence.

-In response to this, our Director of Evidence and Impact together with our Medical Advisory Panel reviewed the information and published a commentary which challenged the validity of the study’s findings in respect to the evidence relating to the Drinkaware information.
+In response to this, Drinkaware's Director of Evidence and Impact together with its independent Medical Advisory Panel reviewed the information and published a commentary which challenged the validity of the study’s findings in respect to the evidence relating to the Drinkaware information.

-Furthermore, the commentary argued that the public has a right to be provided with relevant evidence-based information about cancer risk.
-It is argued to be critical that Drinkaware’s important public health function is not compromised by unjustified allegations of inaccuracy and by unwarranted attacks on its independence and integrity.
+Furthermore, the Drinkaware commentary argues that the public has a right to be provided with relevant evidence-based information about cancer risk.